syc0415/PKI-CA-SSL-Tutorial/README.md

 # PKI-CA-SSL-Tutorial

-This tutoril will give PKI / CA / SSL-TLS concepts and contain a simple simulation on ziti's encryption infrastructure.
+This tutorial will give PKI / CA / SSL-TLS concepts and contain a simple simulation on ziti's encryption infrastructure.

 [PKI](PKI/README.md)